stellarwp/restrict-content/readme.txt

 Contributors: mordauk
 Donate link: http://pippinsplugins.com/support-the-site
 Tags: Restrict content, member only, registered, logged in, restricted access, restrict access, limiit access, read-only, read only
-Requires at least 3.9
+Requires at least: 3.9
-Tested up to 4.5
+Tested up to: 4.5
 Stable tag: 2.1.3

 Restrict Content to registered users only.
 This is a simple plugin that will allow you to easily restrict complete posts / pages to logged in users only.
 Levels of restriction may also be set.
 For example, you can restrict content to only Administrators, Editors, Authors, and Subscribers.